undergrad-partner-school

 Financial Aid

 The most recent figures show that financial help was given to 275 freshmen.
-Students of this school received an average of $39,135 in financial help.
+The average financial aid package awarded to students amounted to $39,135.

 Need-based